dullroar/ten-steps-to-linux-survival/Step02.md

 -rw-rwxr--+ 1 myuser mygroup 0 Oct 19 14:14 NewEmptyDissertation.doc
 ```

-It can be useful (but also distressing from a forensics point of view) to
+It can be useful (but also distressing from a forensics point of view) to set the last modified
-sometimes set the last modified date of a file to a specific date and time,
+date of a file to a specific date and time, which
-which `touch` also allows you to do, in this case to the night before
+`touch`\index{Files and Directories!Set last modified date (\texttt{touch} command)} also allows
-Christmas:
+you to do, in this case to the night before Christmas:

 \drcap{Set file modified date to a specific date and time}
 ```bash